rotdrop/nextcloud-roundcube/README.md

 - install from the Nextcloud app-store
 - download a (pre-)release tarball and extract it into you app directory

-- the assets are also contained in the git repo, so simply cloning the git-repo into your app folder *maybe* just works.
+- pre-compiled assets are also contained in the git repository, but only on the release branches.
+The master branch typically does not contain any files which could be generated.
+So simply cloning the git-repo into your app folder and checking out an appropriate release branch like `stable25` *maybe* just works.
 Maybe not ...
 - clone into your app-folder and compile from source, do a `make dev` or `make build`.
 You need `composer` and `node` (`npm`). `make help` or just `make` will list the available targets.